AmadeusITGroup/otter/docs/rules-engine/how-to-use/integration.md

 export class AppModule {}
 ```

+#### Action executor Modules

+The result of the Rules Engine is a set of actions applied at the runtime of the application.
+To avoid the dependency of the rules engine on all the modules it can possibly apply actions on, the import of the different modules will be handled by the application integrating the Rules Engines.

+The Actions available on the Rules Engine depend on the Otter modules imported by the app

+- __UPDATE_ASSET__: requires the import of `AssetPathOverrideStoreModule` from [@o3r/dynamic-content](https://github.com/AmadeusITGroup/otter/blob/main/packages/%40o3r/dynamic-content/)
+- __UPDATE_LOCALISATION__: requires the import of `LocalizationOverrideStoreModule` from [@o3r/localization](https://github.com/AmadeusITGroup/otter/blob/main/packages/%40o3r/localization/)
+- __UPDATE_CONFIG__: requires the import of `ConfigOverrideStoreModule` from [@o3r/configuration](https://github.com/AmadeusITGroup/otter/blob/main/packages/%40o3r/configuration/)
+- __UPDATE_PLACEHOLDER__: requires the import of `PlaceholderTemplateStoreModule` from [@o3r/components](https://github.com/AmadeusITGroup/otter/blob/main/packages/%40o3r/components/)

 #### Facts modules integration

 Facts are streams registered with the engine and their names can be referenced within rule conditions.
-At each fact change the concerned rules will reevaluate.
+At each fact change, the concerned rules will reevaluate.
 More about facts can be found in the dedicated page for [facts](../../rules-engine-core/facts.md).

-There are some default facts in rules-engine otter package (example purpose only!) which have been integrated in the demo app.
+There are some default facts in the rules-engine otter package (example purpose only!) which have been integrated in the demo app.
 As for the _RulesEngineModule_, the facts modules are registered in _app.module_.

 ```typescript
 // app.module.ts